tandeshao/tp/docs/DeveloperGuide.md

 <br>

-**Use case: UC10 - Copying all contacts' email**
+**Use case: UC10 - Copying all emails**

-Guarantees: All the contacts' emails are copied.
+Guarantees: All the emails are copied.
 <br>

 **MSS**

-1. User requests to copy all contacts' email.
+1. User requests to copy all emails.
-2. Abπ copies all contacts' email to the user's clipboard.
+2. Abπ copies all emails to the user's clipboard.
    <br>
    Use case ends.